Get insider access

 Updated

-What it is: The brightness of the screen in HDR content, both the overall brightness and the peak brightness of highlights.
-Measured with local dimming.
+What it is: The brightness of the screen in HDR content; both the overall brightness and the peak brightness of highlights.
+This is measured with local dimming enabled when applicable.

 Score distribution

-HDR brightness is a measure of how bright a TV can get while displaying HDR content.
-Higher peak brightness results in brighter highlights that stand out better.
+HDR brightness measures how bright a TV can get when displaying HDR content.
+Higher peak brightness produces brighter highlights that stand out more effectively.

-For these tests, we take measurements of the brightness of a few white rectangles in HDR, each covering different sizes on the screen.
-The measurements are in cd/m², also known as 'nits'.
-We also display real content on the TV and measure specific points on the TV to see how well it handles bright highlights.
+For these tests, we measure the brightness of several white rectangles in HDR, each covering different portions of the screen.
+These measurements are given in cd/m² (also known as nits).
+We also display real-world content and measure specific points on the screen to determine how well the TV handles bright highlights in real content.

 Test results